High School

 Students sitting in rows of desks listening to a teacher lecture?
 You are not likely to find this scenario in a school which uses Harkness Tables.

-High school lab courses such as chemistry and physics have always been interactive and hands on.
+High school lab courses such as chemistry and physics have always been interactive and hands-on.
 Discussion of findings and research are encouraged in that collaborative environment.
 Every member of the class has an opinion and a finding.
 That is the idea behind the Harkness Table.
 Every member of the class is encouraged to be an active participant.
-Because eye contact is a critical element of this style of learning, the Harkness Table's oval shape is ideal.
+Because eye contact is a critical element of this learning style, the Harkness Table's oval shape is ideal.
 It allows everybody around the table to see and be seen.
-Students and teacher interact.
+Students and teachers interact.
 The teacher facilitates without dominating the lesson.
-He guides and steers the
+He guides and steers the learning process.
+Maria Montessori

 . . .read more